 When it comes to sleep in America, we’re just not getting it.
 And that’s causing some major problems on the road.

 According to the AAA Foundation for Traffic Safety, drivers who cut corners when it comes to sleep are four times more likely to have a car crash than those who sleep for seven or more hours a night.
-AAA’s most recent study, released in February, found that the number of crashes involving sleepy drivers is an eye-opening eight times higher than federal estimates.
+AAA’s study found that the number of crashes involving sleepy drivers is an eye-opening eight times higher than federal estimates.

 As the most in-depth study on drowsy driving ever conducted in the U.S., researchers used in-vehicle dashcam video from more than 700 crashes to give a more accurate look at the role drowsiness is playing in traffic accidents.
 They were able to link the amount of time the drivers’ eyes were closed in the three minutes leading up to the crash to the driver’s level of drowsiness.

 “As many Americans struggle to balance their busy schedules, missing a few hours of sleep each day can often seem harmless,” says Jake Nelson, director of Traffic Safety Advocacy and Research for AAA.
 “But missing two to three hours of sleep can more than quadruple your risk for a crash, which is the equivalent of driving drunk.”

 Tony Douglas, President and CEO of Smith System, says that drowsy driving is one of the biggest threats to safety on the road today.
 Avoiding drowsiness begins with changing our nighttime habits, he says, and that means more than just turning off the TV an hour earlier.
 Our tech-centric lifestyle is affecting not just how we function when we’re awake, but it’s also influencing how well we sleep — or don’t.